pymeasure/pymeasure/docs/dev/adding_instruments.rst

 Naming derived instruments
 **************************

 When deriving an instrument from an existing implementation, you might want to give separate names to any derived instrument.
-The suggested scheme for this is the following:
+Two possible schemes for this are the following:

 .. code-block:: python
     class BaseClass: